25 Tips on Managing Remote Teams: Best Practices 2020

 Tip 4: Integrate Both In-house and Distributed Teams

-Most likely, the development carried out by the remote developers is a part of other crucial projects executed by in-house teams.
+Most likely, the development carried out by remote developers is a part of other crucial projects executed by in-house teams.
 Once in a while, consider conducting online meetups with on-site departments who would report on the stages of development, as it would bring more clarity and understanding for your remote developers on the overall project direction.

 Tip 5: Establish Best-Working Communication